Research

 They affect people of all ages, sexes and races.
 Many of these diseases run in families.
 Most can be treated to relieve the symptoms or slow the progress of the disease, but rheumatic and musculoskeletal diseases cannot at present be cured.

 Rheumatic and musculoskeletal diseases primarily express themselves as aches and pains in or around the joints.
-These are generally caused by inflammation or degenerative damage, which means that the affected joint cannot move smoothly as it should and causes pain, stiffness and swelling.
+These are generally caused by inflammation or long-lasting damage, which means that the affected joint cannot move smoothly as it should and causes pain, stiffness and swelling.

 The symptoms may stay the same for years, or they may get worse over time.
 Severe forms lead to chronic pain, the inability to do normal activities or work, and permanent, irreversible joint changes.
 These changes may be visible, such as knobby finger joints or a bent spine, but often the damage can only be seen on X-ray.
 Some forms also affect the heart, eyes, lungs, kidneys and skin as well as the joints.

-Examples of inflammatory forms of arthritis are rheumatoid arthritis, axial spondyloarthritis and psoriatic arthritis, forms of vasculitis such as Scleroderma or Lupus, and gout.
+Examples of inflammatory forms of arthritis are rheumatoid arthritis, axial spondyloarthritis and psoriatic arthritis, forms of vasculitis such as scleroderma or lupus, and gout.
+Soft tissue rheumatism includes the fibromyalgia syndrome.
+The most common bone disease is osteoporosis.

-Prevalence and cost
+Prevalence and costs

-However, it is a mistaken belief that RMDs are only a concern to older generations.
-Rheumatoid arthritis and Spondyloarthritis each affect between 70'000-150'000 people of all ages.
-About 5’000 children under 16 suffer from forms of Juvenile Arthritis and other disorders an also start in childhood or early adulthood.
+Most rheumatic and musculoskeletal disorders are more common among women, and some, such as Osteoarthritis, become more frequent as people get older.
+However, it is a mistaken belief that RMDs only affect older generations.
+Rheumatoid arthritis and Spondyloarthritis each affect between 70’000-150’000 people of all ages.
+About 5’000 children under 16 suffer from forms of Juvenile Arthritis and other disorders, and also start in childhood or early adulthood.

 Here are some ways that open questions could be addressed.